List of recurring The Simpsons characters: Capital City Goofball

 The Capital City Goofball (voiced by Tom Poston) is the mascot for Capital City.
 His appearance seems to have been inspired by the mascot of the Philadelphia Phillies baseball team, the Phillie Phanatic.
 The costume is a creature with a baseball body, with a blue Capital City T-shirt, yellow arms and legs, a long flat-ended nose, tufts of fur at the side, a red hat with two springs, two costume eyes that look in either direction, and two more eyes that peek outside the mouth.
 The Capital City Goofball first appeared in the episode "Dancin' Homer" and shared the stage with Homer.
-He also appears in Radio Bart as one of many celebrities recording a charity single.
-After that, he is absent until "Homer to the Max", where he walks past the Simpsons window alongside Mr Largo when Lisa talks about TV shows rewriting or dropping characters that appear early on.
+He also appears in "Radio Bart" as one of many celebrities recording a charity single.
+After that, he is absent until "Homer to the Max", where he walks past the Simpsons window alongside Mr. Largo when Lisa talks about TV shows rewriting or dropping characters that appear early on.
 In "Bart vs. Lisa vs. the Third Grade", the Capital City Goofball represents Capital City in the state legislature; he spent $80 million out of his own pocket to win the seat, and now is leading an effort to change the state's embarrassing flag, a Confederate battle flag set between the ocean and the rays of the sun (especially as the state was in the North).

-With the death of Tom Poston in 2007, the character was reduced to making minor background appearances and usual honking sounds, and has not spoken since "Bart and Lisa vs. the Third Grade".
+After Tom Poston's death in 2007, the character was reduced to making minor background appearances and usual honking sounds, and has not spoken since "Bart and Lisa vs. the Third Grade".